DaithiGarry/rockpapersissorslizardspock2/README.md

 ![image of the footer](/assets/images/footer.png)

 ## How to play the game
-- Players can start the game by selecting clicking any one of the icons rock, paper, scissors, lizard or spock, on the top of the page.
+- Players can start the game by clicking any one of the icons rock, paper, scissors, lizard or spock, on the top of the page.
 Icons will change color to indictate which icon will be selected if clicked.
 - When a particular icon is clicked by the player, the computer choice will automatically be generated at random and the resulting score will be tallied on the score board.
 - If the computer reaches a score of 5 first, the player will be notified by message that they lose the game.
 If the player reaches a score of 5 first, the player will be notified that they win the game.
 - Once the game is complete, the reset button needs to be clicked in order to start a fresh game.